Derek Brown (mixologist): Closing and Re-Opening

 On January 1, 2015, The Passenger and Columbia Room closed.
 The building at 1021 7th St NW was sold to make way for an office and retail development by Douglas Development Corp.
-The Columbia Room re-opened in Blagden Alley in February of 2016 under Derek Brown's direction.
+The Columbia Room re-opened in Blagden Alley in February 2016 under Brown's direction.
 The Passenger re-opened north of its old location on 7th Street in the fall of 2016 under the sole ownership of Tom Brown.

 Drink Company

-Formerly known as Laughing Cocktail, Drink Company is owned by Derek Brown and Angie Fetherston.
+Formerly known as Laughing Cocktail, Drink Company is owned by Brown and Angie Fetherston.
 They formed their partnership in April 2010 and have since worked together on many projects, including a trio of bars named Mockingbird Hill, Eat the Rich, and Southern Efficiency - known as the DB3 - in the Shaw neighborhood.
 They also led the efforts in working with D.C.
-City Council to pass a proclamation naming the Rickey the official cocktail of Washington, D.C. with the author of Prohibition in Washington D.C.
+City Council to pass a proclamation naming the Rickey the official cocktail of Washington, D.C., with the author of Prohibition in Washington D.C.
 Garrett Peck.

-Mockingbird Hill, Eat the Rich, and Southern Efficiency was named among Bon Appétit magazine's 2014 "50 Best New Restaurants in America".
-After a period of time where the three bars were turned into a seasonal, pop-up model, the location closed.
+Mockingbird Hill, Eat the Rich, and Southern Efficiency were named among Bon Appétit magazine's 2014 "50 Best New Restaurants in America".
+After a period of time when the three bars were turned into a seasonal, pop-up model, the location closed.

 Mockingbird Hill

-Mockingbird Hill, which opened on June 5, 2013, was a bar that focuses on sherry (a fortified wine from the south of Spain) and is influenced by bars in Madrid.
-The name of the bar comes from The Clash song Spanish Bombs which gives homage to those who fought together against the fascist regime in the Spanish Civil War.
-Sherry, a long-time love of Derek's, is a complement to food, especially cured ham.
+Mockingbird Hill, which opened on June 5, 2013, was a bar that specialized in sherry and was influenced by bars in Madrid.
+The name of the bar was derived from The Clash song Spanish Bombs which pays homage to those who fought against the fascist regime in the Spanish Civil War.